agda/agda/doc/user-manual/tools/literate-programming.rst

    main = putStrLn "Hello, World!"
    ```

-This option must be set via command line
+This option is not available as pragma since it affects parsing before any pragma options are processed.
-(``agda --literate-markdown-only-agda-blocks``) since it affects parsing
+It must be set via command line (``agda --literate-markdown-only-agda-blocks``)
-before any pragma options are processed.
+or passed under ``flags:`` in the ``.agda-lib`` file.

 Literate Org
 ------------